Figure's Democratized Prime: How On-Chain Warehouse Lending Is Changing Finance

 For yield seekers: If you're earning 3-5% on stablecoins through DeFi lending, Democratized Prime's HELOC pools offer nearly double that yield with AAA-rated real-world asset backing.
 The risk profile is fundamentally different from crypto-collateralized lending — these are real mortgages on real homes.

 For mortgage industry professionals: This is the future of warehouse lending.
-If you work in origination, secondary markets, or capital markets, understanding how on-chain warehouse lending works is essential for your career.
+If you work in origination, secondary markets, or capital markets, understanding how on-chain warehouse lending works is becoming essential.

 For DeFi investors: The PRIME token on Solana offers a way to access institutional-grade real-world yields within the DeFi ecosystem.
 This is what "real yield" actually looks like — not tokenomics games, but actual borrower payments on home equity products.

-For institutional treasurers: Synergy One's use case — earning ~9% on idle corporate cash against AAA-rated HELOC collateral vs. 3-4% on Treasuries — is compelling.
-Expect more corporate treasuries to explore this.
+For institutional treasurers: The use case is compelling — earning ~9% on idle corporate cash against AAA-rated HELOC collateral vs. 3-4% on Treasuries.
+I expect more corporate treasuries to explore this in 2026.

 Risks to Consider

-No lending product is without risk, and Democratized Prime has its own set:
+No lending product is without risk, and I've identified several concerns with Democratized Prime that keep me up at night:

 The Bigger Picture